 Exercise can stabilize your blood sugar levels, give you more energy, and boost your mood.

 And if you exercise regularly, the benefits increase.

 For example, regular exercise can help reduce your risk of osteoporosis and improve your sleep quality in the long term.
-It can also aid in weight management.
-That may reduce hot flashes.
+It

 For maximum benefit, your exercise routine should include each of these four types of exercise: